 The CCL current teams are: the Fuquay-Varina Twins, Lillington Pirates, High Point Mariners and the Trinity Nitro.
 The Twins, along with the other league members are comprised of some of the countries best NCAA DI-DIII, NJCAA/JUCO, NAIA and NCBA baseball players.

 THE TWINS LEGACY CONTINUES

-Since 2012, under the direction of Coach Hauser, the Twins have won three League Championship Tournaments, three Regular Season Titles, and three 2nd place League Tournament finishes.
-Additionally, four Twin player have received the League MVP award, and two players have won the Cy Young award.
+Since 2012, under the direction of Coach Hauser, the Twins have won 4 League Championship Tournaments, 4 Regular Season Titles, and three 2nd place League Tournament finishes.
+Additionally, 5 Twin players have received the League MVP award, and 3 players have won the Cy Young award.

 Since becoming a fully collegiate team, the Twins have never finished less than 3rd place in the regular season and league tournaments play, truly establishing a “Legacy of Excellence”